• Skip to primary navigation

 Puerto Rican style "egg-free" egg nogg with coconut milk and rum. | ethnicspoon.com

 Coquito is a creamy coconut milk beverage native to Puerto Rico.
 Literally translated it means "little coconut," however there is nothing little about this drink.
-Its taste is rich, creamy and accented with a hint of vanilla and cinnamon.
+Its tastes like a coconut eggnog accented with a hint of vanilla and cinnamon.
+If you like a rich, sweet boozy drink then creamy coquito is for you!

 two glasses of coquito topped with cinnamon on a napkin with cinnamon sticks on the left and a pitcher behind